theima/ein/README.md

 > **Note:** Custom modifiers are not yet supported.

 Used to change how template elements work.
-They are used for internal functionality such as [conditinals](#e-if) and [repetors](#e-for).
+They are used for internal functionality such as [conditinals](#e-if) and [repeators](#e-for).
 Typically no custom modifiers should be needed.

 ## HTML Renderer